BugReportOnWeb/website/blogs/hello-world.md

 time: '03:45 am'
 ---

 What could be a better way to greet you all?
 Welcome to my first blog!
-This is where it all starts, probably would end somewhere down the line, can\'t see, can\'t take into notice, but whenever it may be, it\'s surely gonna be a blast ;)
+This is where it all starts, probably would end somewhere down the line, can\'t see, can\'t take into notice, but whenever it may be, it\'s sure to be a blast! ;)

 As this is my very first blog, I\'ll try to keep it short.
 Some of the things I\'d like to discuss are what you can expect from these blogs and what else I have in my mind for the curve to take a shape as it goes.